 Here’s how to propagate strings of hearts.

-10. English ivy (Hedera helix)
+10. English Ivy (Hedera helix)

 English ivy is also known by the common name of simply “ivy”.
-It’s a beautiful, green, glossy plant that can be invasive when grown outdoors but makes a perfect indoor plant for hanging baskets.
-It does really well in low lighting, and it looks beautiful when hanging.
+It’s a beautiful, green, glossy plant that can be invasive when grown outdoors, but makes a perfect indoor plant for hanging baskets.

-11. Lipstick vine (Aeschynanthus)
+11. Lipstick Vine (Aeschynanthus)

 Lipstick vine comes in shades of red, pink, and orange and gets its name from the flowers that bloom.
 The plant looks great in a hanging basket, even when not in bloom, and can light up the room when the flowers come in.
-It prefers bright, indirect light.
-It needs to be watered regularly, but even more in spring and summer and less in winter.

-12. Black pepper vine (Piper nigrum)
+12. Black Pepper Vine (Piper nigrum)

-Black pepper vine is the same plant you get the pepper spice from, but it also looks amazing in hanging baskets in your home.
 It has a unique look to it, which will set it apart from other houseplants.
 It needs a lot of light to produce the peppercorn berries (what we get pepper spice from), and you can also use artificial light for this if you’re struggling to get it naturally.

-13. Goldfish plant (Nematanthus)
+13. Goldfish Plant (Nematanthus)

-The cute little blossoms on this plant look like goldfish, and the green, glossy leaves are pretty year-round.
-It is sometimes also called Christmas holly because it blooms in the winter.
 You can use this in a small hanging basket in your kitchen, bathroom, or anywhere else you want a pop of life.
 It does well in low light and should be watered thoroughly, but then allow the top layer of soil to dry out completely.

-14. Queen’s tears (Billbergia nutans
+14. Queen’s Tears (Billbergia nutans)

 Queen’s Tears is a type of bromeliad that produces many offshoots, often called “pups,” that you can use to grow more new plants (or share with a friend).
 They grow well in high and low light conditions, but natural light provides the best blooms.
 Water the soil lightly and mist the rest of the plant daily.
 The blooms can come in pink, yellow, green, or purple varieties.

-15. Pitcher plant (Nepenthes)
+15. Pitcher Plant (Nepenthes)

-The pitcher plant is a very bold, unique choice.
-They look fantastic and are sure to get people asking you questions.
 There are actually two different varieties.
 Sarracenia stands upright like a pitcher and is often placed in a pot on a table or desk.
 Nepenthes hangs down like a dangling pitcher, usually in a hanging pot.
 The needs can vary based on the variety.
 Soil should be moist but well-drained.
-They can have a variety of colors from red, purple, maroon, white, yellow, and pink.
+They can have a variety of colors, from red, purple, maroon, white, yellow, and pink.

-16. Satin pothos (Scindapsus pictus argyraeus)
+16. Satin Pothos (Scindapsus pictus argyraeus)

 Satin pothos is just another variety of pothos.
-Care is the same as any other pothos.
+Care is the same as for any other pothos.
 They are often called the “no-kill” plant because it is so hard to kill them.
 They’re great for beginners, and look amazing in a hanging basket, allowing their vines to trail below.
-It likes low light and moist soil but will tolerate dry spells okay.
+It likes low light and moist soil, but will tolerate dry spells okay.
 Just don’t allow the leaves to burn in direct sunlight.

-17. Air plant (Tillandsia)
+17. Air Plant (Tillandsia)

-18. Prayer plant (Maranta leuconeura)
+18. Prayer Plant (Maranta leuconeura)

 The prayer plant is named so because its leaves will fold and look like it is praying.
 This plant is native to Brazil and prefers moderate light and moist soil.
 The leaves will curl up in response to darkness and open back up with the morning sun.

-19. Bird’s nest fern (Asplenium nidus)
+19. Bird’s Nest Fern (Asplenium nidus)

 Here’s another beautiful fern that can do well in a hanging basket.
-It has upright fronds that grow in a vase-like shape, so it can add some dimension or a unique look to contrast the typical hanging plants that vine or hang low.
+It has upright fronds that grow in a vase-like shape, so it can add some dimension or a unique look to contrast with the typical hanging plants that vine or hang low.
 It’s slow-growing but easy to care for and looks lovely in any room.
 Be cautious of overwatering, which can quickly kill this plant.

-20. Christmas cactus (Schlumbergera)
+20. Christmas Cactus (Schlumbergera)

-Christmas cactus is a small genus of cacti originally from the mountains of south-eastern Brazil.
+The Christmas cactus is a small genus of cacti originally from the mountains of south-eastern Brazil.
 It is sometimes called a Thanksgiving cactus or crab cactus because the leaf-shaped stem segments resemble a crab.
 Water about every 2 to 3 weeks when the top layer of soil is very dry.
 Don’t overwater.
 They prefer bright, indirect light.

 21. Peperomia (Peperomia pellucida)

 Peperomia is a shallow-rooted herb that can grow from about 15-45cm in height.
 They have small, heart-shaped leaves and grow on succulent stems.
 It will do best in bright, indirect sunlight.
 Just be sure they don’t get too much direct sunlight in summer, or it will burn the leaves.
-They are relatively easy to care for and suitable plants for beginners.
+They are relatively easy to care for and are suitable plants for beginners.

-22. Maidenhair fern (Adiantum)
+22. Maidenhair Fern (Adiantum)

-23. Staghorn fern (Platycerium)
+23. Staghorn Fern (Platycerium)

 Staghorn fern is another good choice for hanging baskets.
 It prefers a lot of bright, indirect, or diffused light.
-Direct sun on the leaves will scorch them, so don’t leave it on a porch on a hot summer day or in a window with too much direct sun.
+Direct sun on the leaves will scorch them, so don’t leave them on a porch on a hot summer day or in a window with too much direct sun.
 You can mist the fronds about once a week and water about once a week in the summer, less in the winter.

 Why Have Plants in Hanging Baskets?

 Maybe you’re asking yourself why you’d want to use hanging baskets in the first place.
 Some just like the look of it, but there’s also a very good space-saving element to it.
-You can clear up counter or shelf space or add more plants to a room when all your shelf space is already used.
+You can clear up counter or shelf space, or add more plants to a room when all your shelf space is already used.

 You may also choose hanging baskets if you have small children or pets who may get into your plants.
 It can be safer for them and your plants if you hang them up high where they cannot be reached.
 This is also a great way to brighten bland wall space and add pop to your space.
 They can make your house look and feel more cozy and welcoming.